-There are subtle differences between the government’s termination for convenience (T4C) and FAR termination for default clause in federal government contracts decisions.
+There are subtle differences between the government contract termination for convenience vs termination for default clause in federal government contracts decisions.

 In each situation, the government’s interest is different.
-In a termination for convenience, the government wants to terminate the government regardless of fault, and when it is in the “government’s interest.”
+In this type of contract termination, the government wants to terminate the contractor regardless of fault, and when it is in the “government’s interest.”

-On the other hand, the government’s decision to terminate the contract for default (T4D) takes a totally different path.
-A default termination is more damaging to the contractor’s reputation and ability to conduct future business with the federal government if not handled correctly.
+On the other hand, the government’s decision to issue a contract termination for cause (T4D) takes a totally different path.
+A default situation is more damaging to your reputation and ability to conduct future business with the federal government if not handled correctly.
 In either situation, you should act immediately to protect your legal rights.
 Once a case gets closer to a FAR termination for cause clause and convenience, it is generally more difficult to reverse or properly negotiate.

-- Not all contract termination for convenience decisions are legally valid.
+- Not all contracts terminated by convenience decisions are legally valid.

 - The common question for contractors issue is what damages can they recover.

-- Your goal is to always maximize damages quickly after receiving the termination letter.
+- Your goal is to always maximize damages quickly after receiving the letter.

 - You must also mitigate damages because the government will try to reduce any payment if you do not.

 The T4C Clause requires the government to compensate the contractor with specific statutory damages.
 In order to get the allowed damages, contractors must submit a government contract termination for convenience settlement proposal to the contracting officer within one year.

 When deciding to submit your settlement proposal, you should pay special attention to the definition of allowable costs.
 Keep the following in mind.

-- The legal burden is on the contractor to justify T4C damages;
+- The legal burden is on the contractor to justify convenience damages;

 - You have a statutory deadline to submit your settlement proposal;

-- When looking at the government’s termination action, you should first see whether the government has breached the contract.
+- When looking at the government’s actions, you should first see whether the government has breached the contract.

 In the landmark case of Krygoski Const.
 Co. v.
 United States, 94 F.3d 1537, 1541 (Fed.
 Cir.
 1996), the Federal Circuit Court ruled that the contracting officer cannot terminate a contract in bad faith or abuse his or her discretion.

-When contractors appeal the government’s termination for default or termination for convenience, proving that the contracting officer acted in bad faith is very difficult to prove.
+When contractors appeal the government’s termination for default or convenience (T4C), proving that the contracting officer acted in bad faith is very difficult to prove.
 See Am-Pro Protective Agency, Inc. v.
 United States, 281 F.3d 1234, 1239 (Fed.
 Cir.
 2002).

 - Evidence that the agency was negotiating with another contractor for the same scope of work – look specifically at 8(a) sole-source awards.